 *Take steps to build relationships.

-As you enter 2016 with shiny, bright, promising intentions for the year, be sure to spend time reflecting on the support and the tribe you need to make it happen!
+As you enter this new year with shiny, bright, promising intentions for the year, be sure to spend time reflecting on the support and the tribe you need to make it happen!

 Now…Go for it!

 Andrea Hylen believes in the power of our voices to usher in a new world.
 She is the founder of Heal My Voice, an organization that inspires women and men to heal a story, reclaim personal power and step into greater leadership.
 Andrea discovered her unique gifts while parenting three daughters and learning to live life fully after the deaths of her brother, son and husband.
 In addition to serving as Heal My Voice’s Executive Director, Andrea is an Orgasmic Meditation Teacher and Sexuality Coach.

 She is following her intuition as she collaborates with women and men in organizations and travels around the world speaking, teaching and leading workshops.
 Her passion is authentically living life and supporting others in doing the same.
 To connect with Andrea and learn about current projects go to: www.andreahylen.com and www.healmyvoice.org.